All About Your Aid Offer

 Not necessarily.
 First-time freshmen may have additional charges assessed the first semester that would not be listed for subsequent semesters – such as a New Student Orientation Fee.
 All students could see other fees on their account, such as charges for Adventure WV trips, Materials and Instruments fees or Applied Music Lessons fees for some programs, student ID card replacement fees if they must replace their card, library fines, online learning student support fees, and more.

 Please note that all domestic students on the Morgantown and Beckley campuses who are enrolled in 6 or more credit hours and international students enrolled in 1 or more credit hour(s) are required to carry health insurance.
 Students who do not have an approved student health insurance waiver on file for the academic year are automatically enrolled in the WVU-sponsored health insurance plan.
 This cost may not be reflected in the estimated billable costs on your financial aid offer.
-For more on the cost, submitting the waiver if you have health insurance that covers you in the state of West Virginia, and deadlines to submit, see the Student Insurance Office webpage.
+For more information, see the Student Insurance Office webpage.

 After charges are assessed on your account for your first semester, if you paid an academic/tuition or a housing deposit, the full deposit will reflect as payment toward your first-semester charges.
-This often means those deposits help pay toward the fall balance for first-time students starting in the fall meaning your spring balance due may appear to be more due to not having those additional payments from those deposits crediting towards the spring balance.
+For first time students, this often means those deposits help pay toward the fall balance meaning your spring balance due may appear to be higher since those additional deposit payments do not credit towards the spring balance.

-This FAQ pertains to first-time freshmen and first-time transfer students starting in a fall or spring semester of the aid year.
-If you are offered scholarships, click on the name of the fund when reviewing your financial aid offer for more information about your specific scholarships.
+First-time freshmen and first-time transfer students starting in a fall or spring semester of the aid year can click on the name of the fund when reviewing your financial aid offer for more information about your specific scholarships.

-Institutional scholarship eligibility for incoming freshmen and transfer students may change as new information becomes available, including documentation showing increases or decreases in test scores or GPA as well as changes to information previously self-reported on the Common Application.
+Institutional scholarship eligibility for incoming freshmen and transfer students may change as new information becomes available, including documentation showing increases or decreases in test scores or GPA.
 Some scholarships may be specific to campus, residency, and/or program of study and may be reduced or canceled should those factors change.
 See our Scholarships webpage for more information.

 In many cases, funds for scholarships are made available through the generosity of individuals who have donated to the WVU Foundation to assist students with their education.
 Please provide a quick statement of thanks to the donor who made your scholarship possible.
-The process is fast and easy to do at thankyou.wvu.edu/scholarships.
+The process is fast and easy to do on the WVU Foundation Thank You website.

 Students are highly encouraged to continue to seek external scholarships and college/departmental scholarships throughout their college journey.

-This FAQ pertains to first-time freshmen and first-time transfer students starting in a fall or spring semester of the aid year.
-Incoming students may be considered for institutional scholarships or increases to scholarships – based on an updated GPA or increased ACT or SAT scores – if they meet the deadlines for admission and the deadlines for having updated GPA and scores reflected on their WVU student account (prior to attending their first semester at WVU).
+Incoming first-time freshmen and first-time transfer students starting in a fall or spring semester of the aid year students may be considered for institutional scholarships or increases to scholarships – based on an updated GPA or increased ACT or SAT scores – if they meet the deadlines for admission and the deadlines for having updated GPA and scores reflected on their WVU student account (prior to attending their first semester at WVU).
 Different scholarships may have different deadlines.

 See our Scholarships webpage to review potential options.